$bp = ""; //dif-kbh base_path e.g. /dif-kbh ?>

 Be aware that children often need to test.
 It is a completely natural and healthy behavior to explore the space you around you.
 It is here the adult's responsibility to make sure that the space is clearly defined and clearly express when a limit is exceeded.

 With smaller children, the test can evolve into a game about who is most patient.
 If you have won the patience game a few times, it becomes significantly easier afterwards.
+The patience game can often be shortened by using a diversion, but beware that the diversion doesn't become a reward.

 The brain processes enormous amounts of information every day - and throws away most of it.
 One of the simple and effective ways it differentiates significant from insignificant is to only remember patterns that repeat themselves.
 If something does not appear again, it probably wasn't that important.
 The mechanism can be used when teaching - repeat the important aspects and they will be remembered.